KentonWhite/ProjectTemplate/website/configuring.markdown

 To use project specific configuaration in any `lib`, `munge` or `src` script, simply use the form `config$keep_data`.
 `ProjectTemplate` will automatically load project specific content in `lib/globals.R` before any other file in `lib`, so the filename should not be changed.
 The `add.config()` function can also be used anywhere in the project.
 So if a particular analysis in `src` wanted to override the value in `globals.R`, you can simply add the relevant `add.config()` command to the top of that script.

 Another option to override the setting is to pass it to `load.project()` as with normal options:

     > load.project(keep_data = TRUE)

+This only works for calls to `add.config` with the parameter `apply.override` set to `TRUE`, for the moment this parameter defaults to `FALSE`.
+The `globals.R` file in the standard `full` template therefore includes two calls to `add.config` with an explanation which section could be overridden.